Fluoride in Drinking Water

 Fluoridated municipal drinking water supplies are carefully controlled and monitored to ensure safe levels of fluoride.

 Privately-owned wells may have naturally-occurring fluoride in the water.
 You can test the levels of fluoride and other minerals in your well water with an accredited laboratory.
-Sample bottles are provided by the laboratory or at Peterborough Public Health free of charge, and there is a $50 fee for testing.
+Sample bottles are provided by the laboratory or at our Public Health free of charge, and there is a $50 fee for testing.
 The contact information for the nearest laboratory accredited to test fluoride levels in drinking water is:

 SGS Canada in Lakefield